Incommensurate magnetic order in rare earth and transition metal compounds with local moments: Method

+(The operator $\mathbf{S}_i$ transforms correspondingly.)
 In the new coordinate system, the magnetization amplitude for both subsystems is directed along the $z$-axis at the cost of the transfer being non-diagonal in the spin index.
 The amplitudes of the magnetization of $s$- and $d(f)$-electrons are determined by the relations

 since we neglect local momentum fluctuations.
 The angle brackets

 correspond to the standard statistical averaging within the grand canonical ensemble, $\mu$~is the~chemical potential, $\mathscr{N}_s$~is the operator of the number of $s$-electrons.